Contents Home back

 Text

-There are 17 lines of text in two paragraphs.
-Both carefully avoid the plant drawing.
+17 lines of standard text in paragraphs.

 Currier language: A